 Commercial Financing FAQ

-We use a lease to own structure or marked up installment contract.
-You do not sign a note for money and you do not sign a mortgage.
-Our programs have been reviewed by our board of scholars and the Fatwa that can be found here, www.myuif.com/fatawa/.
+We offer three financing structures: lease to own, marked up installment contract, and a partnership program.
+You do not sign a note to borrow money.
+Our programs have been reviewed and approved by our board of scholars.

 We are limited to real estate only and do not finance construction, development, gas stations or hotels/motels.
 We welcome the opportunity to finance professional offices, shopping centers, warehouses and Community Centers.